 Mayer, S., Kalil, A., & Klein, N. (2020).
 Behavioral insights and parental decision-making.
 In L. Tach, R. Dunifon, and D. L. Miller (Eds.) (pp. 99-118) Confronting Inequality: How Policies and Practices Shape Children’s Opportunities, Washington, D.C: American Psychological Association. http://dx.doi.org/10.1037/0000187-001

-Mayer, Susan and Kalil, Ariel and Delgado, William and Liu, Haoxuan and Rury, Derek and Shah, Rohen, The Increase in Children’s Math Skill from an Experimental Increase in Parent Investment in Math Activities (August 26, 2022).
-University of Chicago, Becker Friedman Institute for Economics Working Paper No. 118, 2022.
+Mayer, Susan and Kalil, Ariel and Delgado, William and Liu, Haoxuan and Rury, Derek and Shah, Rohen, Boosting Parent-Child Math Engagement and Preschool Children’s Math Skills: Evidence from an RCT with Low-Income Families (March 30, 2023).
+University of Chicago, Becker Friedman Institute for Economics Working Paper No. 2023-48.

 Mayer, S., Kalil, A., Oreopoulos, P. & Gallegos, S. (2015).
 Using behavioral insights to increase parental engagement.
 The Parents and Children Together (PACT) intervention.
 National Bureau of Economic Research Working Paper 21602.

 Helping Parents Follow Through, Behavioral Scientist, September 10, 2018

 Reading at home and school attendance shot up with a cheap, easy solution: Texting, USA TODAY, September 12, 2019